-DSS features a powerful aggregation engine called the DSS Charts Engine.
-It uses a highly-optimized column-based and compressed storage format, which enables it to perform blazing fast aggregations and other visual analytics queries.
-The Charts Engine takes full advantage of modern CPU caches.
+The DSS engine uses a highly-optimized column-based and compressed storage format, which enables it to perform blazing fast aggregations and other visual analytics queries.
+The DSS engine takes full advantage of modern CPU caches.

-Unlike other analytics engine, DSS Charts Engine does not require that the chart data be loaded in memory, but is instead able to efficiently stream data from disk and perform queries on the fly.
+The DSS engine does not require that the chart data be loaded in memory, but is instead able to efficiently stream data from disk and perform queries on the fly.
 This allows you to perform visual analytics on very large data extracts that would not fit in RAM using commodity hardware.

-DSS Charts Engine extracts data from your data source, transforms it in its optimized format, and then performs all queries using the pre-optimized data.
+The DSS engine extracts data from your data source, transforms it in its optimized format, and then performs all queries using the pre-optimized data.
 Once data has been loaded in the Charts Engine, it won’t need to access your data source anymore, unless the source data changes.

-The DSS Charts Engine can therefore perform visual analytic queries on all data sources that DSS supports, even data sources that are not at all suited for analytics, like CSV files.
+The DSS engine can therefore perform visual analytic queries on all data sources that DSS supports, even data sources that are not at all suited for analytics, like CSV files.

 In addition to the DSS Charts Engine, DSS can perform visual analytic queries directly in the database, using DB-specific SQL queries.
-You can switch between engines with a simple click, which allows you for example to prepare your charts on multi-gigabyte samples using the incredibly fast DSS Charts Engine and then switch to your native database for full-dataset analytics.
+Switching between engines can be useful, for example, to prepare your charts on a sample of the full dataset using the DSS engine and then switch to the In-database engine for full-dataset analytics.

 In-database processing is available for the following datasets:

 - HDFS - Using Cloudera Impala, if it is installed and the HDFS data source is compatible with Impala.

 The In-database engine is not available in Visual Analyses.